 Educational Gardens

-Project gardens for environmental education and increased biodiversity.
+Project gardens for environmental education and biodiversity.

 Te Pae Maharahara - Te Kura Kaupapa Māori O Tupoho, Castlecliff Whanganui - started Sept 2021